ayannasoleil/Movie-App-2/README.md

 * Upon entering the app, the user is met with an About, Favorites, Home and Search page.
 The user can begin by searching for a movie of their choice.

 * Once that movie generates, the user can then add the movie to their favorites list.
-The movie can be removed as desires as well.
+The movie can be removed as desired as well.

 ## Features: